vippsas/vipps-checkout/vipps-checkout-api.md

 This is the standard flow where Vipps Checkout is embedded on your site typically when a customer checks out a shopping cart.
 For direct checkout of a single item, see [Vipps Checkout Direct](#alternative-2-vipps-checkout-direct---we-handle-the-checkout-and-redirect-the-user-back-to-you).
 The two alternatives can work side by side in combination on your site.

-The SDK exposes a global function called `VippsCheckout`.
+The frontend SDK exposes a global function called `VippsCheckout`.
 Initialize this with the following parameters

 | Parameter             | Description                                                                                                       | Optional |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------- | -------- |